 By requiring inter-institutional interdisciplinary collaboration to address the complex energy and natural resource challenges facing the state of Colorado, the United States and the world, the Collaboratory model has proven to be highly successful.
 In 2007, the four leading Colorado, USA research institutions—Colorado State University (CSU), the Colorado School of Mines (CSM), University of Colorado-Boulder (CU-Boulder), and the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) created an inter-institutional R&D collaboration called the Colorado Energy Research Collaboratory or “Collaboratory”.
 Collectively, the participating Collaboratory institutions conduct over USD $1 Billion in scientific and technological research annually.

-From its inception, the Collaboratory understood that no one research entity could address the complex energy and natural resource challenges facing the world and the issues we face will only grow more complex.
+From its inception in 2007, the Collaboratory understood that no one research entity could address the complex energy and natural resource challenges facing the world and the issues we face will only grow more complex.
 The Collaboratory recognized that transformational change will require thinking outside the box with new types on interdisciplinary teaming and leveraging one another’s talent and infrastructure.
 Through State of Colorado funding, the four Collaboratory entities proposed joint, cost-shared projects that mandated two or more of the institutions to work together on energy innovations and solutions.
 Between 2007 and 2015, State of Colorado investments in the Collaboratory resulted in a 24:1 return on investment.
 Our impact and exceptional record of research and education can be read in our economic impact report.

 The Collaboratory works with industry partners, public agencies, and other universities and colleges to transform our energy future.
 We do this by:

 - Use our world-class researchers and state-wide facilities to expand our national leadership in energy research collaborations